How can I apply?

 The degree certificates and transcripts of records are always assessed individually by the faculty in order to determine whether the profile of the previous studies matches the academic requirements of the sought programme.
 Eligible applicants are assessed and placed in order of admission on the basis of number of credits in the subject applied to and the grades in the previous studies.

 Admission is granted on the basis of the application.
-No entrance examinations are arranged.
+No entrance exams are arranged.

 Please note that the official teaching language of the Master’s programme is Swedish.
 However, many of the courses within the master’s programme are taught in English, therefore a part of the degree can be completed in English.

-Students without knowledge of Swedish language can be admitted to the main subjects Mathematics, Physics and Chemistry.
+Students without knowledge of Swedish language can be admitted to the master’s programme.
 Knowledge of English is then required.